Document Type : Original Article

 Abstract

-Background and Objective: Long-term consumption of ketamine can result in adverse changes in biological tissues, including the testicles, as well as disruptions in the ferroptosis process.
+Background and Purpose: Long-term consumption of ketamine can result in adverse changes in biological tissues, including the testicles, as well as disruptions in the ferroptosis process.
 The primary strategy for addressing these effects involves discontinuing ketamine use and adopting nutritional interventions, supplementation, and exercise.
-Therefore, the present study aims to investigate the effects of ketamine withdrawal, ketamine withdrawal combined with moderate-intensity continuous training (MICT), ketamine withdrawal accompanied by berberine supplementation (BB), and ketamine withdrawal combined with the MICT+BB on certain indices related to testicular ferroptosis in Wistar rats following chronic exposure to ketamine.
+Therefore, the present study aimed to investigate the effects of ketamine withdrawal, ketamine withdrawal combined with moderate-intensity continuous training (MICT), ketamine withdrawal accompanied by berberine supplementation (BB), and ketamine withdrawal combined with the MICT+BB on indices related to testicular ferroptosis in Wistar rats following chronic exposure to ketamine.

 Keywords